opensim-org/opensim-core/README.md

    `C:/opensim-core-build`, or some other path that is not inside your source directory.
 This is *not* where we are installing OpenSim-Core; see below.
 4. Click the **Configure** button.
-    1. Choose the *Visual Studio 14* or *Visual Studio 14 2015* generator.
-To
+    1. Visual Studio 2015: Choose the *Visual Studio 14* or *Visual Studio 14 2015* generator.
-       build as 64-bit, select *Visual Studio 14 Win64* or
+    2. Visual Studio 2017: Choose the *Visual Studio 15 2017* generator.
-       *Visual Studio 14 2015 Win64*.
-The choice between
+    3. To build as 64-bit, select the generator with *Win64* in the name.
-       32-bit/64-bit must be the same across all dependencies.
+       The choice between 32-bit/64-bit must be the same across all dependencies.
-    2. Click **Finish**.
+    4. Click **Finish**.
 5. Where do you want to install OpenSim-Core on your computer?
 Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
 We'll assume you set it to `C:/opensim-core`.
 If you choose a different installation location, make